 Sixteen years and younger, the first-time Book is $115 and the Card is only $50.
 An expediting fee is also available if you need a Passport Book in a hurry.
 The government mails all Passport Cards first-class USPS.

 If you plan a closed-loop cruise and the $80 difference between a Book and a Card is a hardship, then maybe you shouldn’t go on a cruise.
 Is it really worth the risk should something happen to you or your ship and you’d have to fly home?
 You’ll most likely have an exorbitant fee for an expedited U.S. passport sent to wherever you are stranded.

-My suggestion if you plan any international travel is to bite the bullet and get a Passport Book.
+My suggestion is if you plan any international travel just bite the bullet and get a Passport Book.
 Besides, at the end of the day, it’s always fun to look back through the pages in your Book and see all of the neat, colorful and odd-looking stamps you’ve accrued over the years.

 I’m the editor and creator of CruiseMaven.com, a solo traveler cruising the world on waves and wheels.
 I hope my articles and photos entertain, advise and inspire you to travel the world without flying.
 Take a breath… stop for a meal and a glass of wine along the way.